 - Equipment Fee: Free

 - Additional Features: GPS, Multiperson Monitoring, Lockbox, Wall-Mounted Button

-Rescue Alert engineers design their equipment in the US.
-The MXD system consists of a white base unit, which can be placed on a flat surface or mounted on a wall, and a white help button.
+Rescue Alert engineers design its equipment in the US.
+The system consists of a white base unit, which can be placed on a flat surface or mounted on a wall, and a white help button.
 The wearable device can be used as a wrist help button or on a lanyard as a neck pendant.

-If this base unit looks familiar, that’s probably because Bay Alarm Medical uses a similar base station with a differently colored help button for their in-home system.
+If this base unit looks familiar, that’s probably because Bay Alarm Medical uses a similar base station with a differently colored help button for its in-home system.
 On the face of the base station, there’s nothing but a largeish blue help button and the speaker/microphone grill.
 Two-way communication through it is loud and clear.

 The system does have a reset button, but it’s hidden away in the back of the unit.
 We don’t know why that is, possibly to avoid confusion, but this is not the best placement.
 Moreover, it’s positioned right next to a similarly sized test/learn button.

 If you press the reset button within 15 seconds of calling for help, it will cancel the call.
 This makes Rescue Alert’s MXD base unit different from popular systems like Life Alert that have a reset button on the front.
-Their button only stops the beeping; it does not cancel the call.
+Its button only stops the beeping; it does not cancel the call.